Chicken Pakora Recipe (Crispy Indian Fried Chicken Fritters)

 - Fry the other half of the chicken pieces similarly.

-Double Fry The Chicken Pakora
+Double Fry Chicken Pakoda

 - Now increase the heat to high and heat the oil until it is very hot.